1. Languages used by the local tax authorities

 4.1 Golden visa or equivalent regime?

-The UK government recently closed the Tier 1 (Investor) Visa route for new applicants.
+The UK government closed the Tier 1 (Investor) Visa route for new applicants.
 A specialist immigration lawyer should be consulted.

 4.2 Ability to travel to the European-Union?